-Furthermore, the additional retention system is required for the safe transport of the person sitting in the product in a motor vehicle, that complies with the requirements according to DIN 75078-2 (Motor vehicle for the transportation of handicapped persons - Part 2: Restraint systems; concepts, requirements, testing) and ISO 10542-2 (Technical systems and aids for disabled or handicapped persons.
-Wheelchair tiedown and occupant-restraint systems).
+Furthermore, the additional retention system is required for the safe transport of the person sitting in the product in a motor vehicle, that complies with the requirements according to DIN 75078-2 (Motor vehicle for the transportation of handicapped persons - Part 2: Restraint systems) and ISO 10542-1 (Technical systems and aids for disabled or disadvantaged persons - wheelchair restraint and occupant restraint systems).

-PRO ACTIV offers passenger and wheelchair restraint systems with new orders, but also for retrofitting.
+PRO ACTIV offers occupant and wheelchair restraint systems with new orders, but also for retrofitting.
 In the following, we shall inform you about the use and application of this retention system when using the product as a seat in a motor vehicle.